CohortMinseok/Bumblebee/README.md

 - **Free-To-Use** - this bot is free to use, share or download, you don't need to pay any cents!
 - **Source Code Available** - and nonetheless, the source code for this bot is hosted on https://github.com/agumonlyt/Bumblebee .
 Simply git clone to download and launch the ready-compiled main.exe to start use the bot immediately!
 If you are a developer, feel free to edit the code all you want.
 - **Constant Up-to-date** - this bot is always improving, stay up-to-date to the latest maplestory version, kindly check back from time to time.
-Feel free to leave your suggestions and feedbacks in the discord server.
+Feel free to leave your suggestions and feedbacks in the discord server!

 # Discord Link:
 https://discord.gg/NbZrhTrc